- Click the Home | New Graph | Ternary | Ternary Scatter Plot command.

-- In the Property Manager, click on the Tick Labels tab.
+- In the Property Manager, click on the Labels tab.

-- In the Major Label Text section, change the Label source to From worksheet.
+- In the General section, change the Label source to From worksheet.

 - Click on None next to Worksheet.
 Select the worksheet that has the data and labels.
 The data and labels columns may look like this:

 The data and labels columns have the same values, but reversed.

 - Set the Data column to the column in the worksheet that has the data values where tick marks should appear.
 This can be 0, 20, 40, 60, 80, 100, for instance.

 - Set the Label column to the column in the worksheet that has the label values.
 These are backwards from the data column.
 So, this could have 100, 80, 60, 40, 20, 0.

 - Repeat steps 10-14 for the Y Axis and the Z Axis.

 The labels are now reversed and the data appears to be descending.